 Note: A stream is configured in the process model as a project of type "STREAM".

 For details, see About streams.

-When a completions state or milestone is reached, you can freeze the project/stream contents and preserve the item versions within the project/stream by creating a tip baseline.
+When a milestone is reached, you can freeze the project/stream contents and preserve the item versions in the project/stream by creating a tip baseline.

 When a project is created from a baseline, the original hierarchical structure is restored.
 You can begin a new phase of development by creating a new project from a baseline.

 Dimensions CM supports optimistic locking that enables you to check in a file without checking it out first.

 Dimensions CM maintains metadata in the client working location to record the changes that have occurred in relation to the database.

 To enforce security, you can use CM (Change Management) rules and specify that a user requires a request to update an item in the database.